Author Archives: John Brown

 Using an Indoor Trainer

-Riding an indoor trainer has gotten much more popular for riders of all ability levels, and it’s the kind of indoor biking where you can use your bike.
+Riding an indoor trainer has become much more popular for riders of all ability levels.
+It’s the kind of indoor biking where you can use your bike.
 A trainer is a device that holds your bicycle upright, creates resistance when pedaling, and simulates an outdoor ride while riding your bike indoors.
 Using an Indoor trainer, you can ride from the comfort of your home or in a group setting (most bike shops have trainer nights through the winter).

 Riding you bike indoors trainer class